cessen/tenthash/docs/design_rationale.md

 The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the conservative collision resistance of TentHash's internal state.
 And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

-Additionally, as a post-facto rationalization: if it turns out that TentHash's construction isn't as robust as I believe (which is always a possibility for any hash design), the 160-bit digest makes it more likely that it will still be a robust message digest regardless.
+Additionally, as a post-facto rationalization: if it turns out that TentHash's construction isn't as robust as I believe (which is a possibility for any hash design), the 160-bit digest makes it more likely that it will still be a robust message digest regardless.

 ### Q. Why the 256-bit internal state size?